 To prevent myself from overthinking things, I decided my best bet was to approach my desk with a fresh set of eyes.
 After finding a product to match each of my normal steps, I gathered my haul, rolled up my sleeves, and got to it.
 Miraculously, I was thrilled with the results, and all three editors who sit next to me complimented my appearance within seconds of arriving at the office.
 (When equally picky editors compliment your makeup, you know you've struck gold.)
 Keep scrolling for the 11 products I used straight from my desk.

 Truth be told, I've only ever loved one drugstore foundation in my life.
 Thus, this relatively new launch sat in the mountain of products surrounding my desk for far too long.
 (Especially considering the fact that our editorial director, Faith Xue, has praised it as one of her favorites!)
 However, after blending it out with my fingers (I was brush- and blender-less for this experiment), I was pleasantly surprised.

-Firstly, the doe-foot applicator is brilliant and raises the bar where product design is concerned.
-Secondly, there's an ample amount of SPF in the formula; it fits my day-to-day craving for buildable medium to full coverage with a feather-light feel.
+First, the doe-foot applicator is brilliant and raises the bar where product design is concerned.
+Second, there's an ample amount of SPF in the formula; it fits my day-to-day craving for buildable medium to full coverage with a feather-light feel.
 Read: It doesn't feel like you're wearing anything.
 I liked that the finish wasn't too matte or too dewy—I'd describe it as "satin"— and my fellow editors couldn't get over how great my skin looked.